 This post may contain affiliate links which means we may receive a commission if you purchase through our links.
 Please read our disclosure for more info.

 Some people grow tired of pasta, but I could eat it year long.
 So, on a random Thursday I “waited in line” virtually for one of these Never ending pasta passes.
 There’s an Olive Garden within 5 minutes from my work and another within 10 minutes from home, and I knew I’d be able to at least get my $100 investment back.
-Never did I think I’d get as much value as I did!
+Never did I think I’d end up paying 50 cents per meal!

 This card could not have come at a better time for us.
 I was in the middle of rehabbing one of our new rental properties and that left me zero time to meal prep.
 It also left my wife alone with our two kids for longer than usual making dinner a bit more difficult as well.

 From Sept 23rd to Nov 24th I visited Olive Garden 36 times.
 The average bill was $15.
 The discounted total was over $540 in savings.
 If you factor in taxes the total was easily over $600.
 Each visit I’d tip $3, so my out of pocket costs were about $108.
 That brings my total spend on the pass to about $208.

 You’re probably wondering how I ending pay under 50 cents per meal at this point.
 The whole premise of the pass was built around the unlimited pasta bowl.
 You could only use the pass for that specialized menu.
 It included 7 kinds of pasta, 5 sauces, and 6 different toppings.
 Once you finished the first round, you could order any new combination.